 Consciousness of the figure was noticeable; clothes were molded and frankly clinging.
 Spring ushered in a little-girl look that was daringly provocative.
 Waists were tiny, sleeves long and tight, hiplines curved, and necklines plunging.
 Waistlines, the main theme in all collections, were high and gentle, sashed lightly, or cinched with wide hilts jackets were short and clipped, while skirts whirled beneath in full circles, extravagantly gathered or gored to near circles, minimizing the center the figure.
 Deep cowl necklines, ruffled edges, fringes, and welt seamings were also featured.

-Color.
-Like silhouette, color was feminine and mellow.
+Color.--Like silhouette, color was feminine and mellow.
 Sugary pinks, salad greens, yellows, and candy colors were popular.
 For daytime wear, mellow neutrals were worn with flashes of blue, from marine to ice.
 Red, white, and blue punctuated combinations for morning, afternoon, and evening wear.
-Prints appeared predominantly in bold black and white and in tones of green.
+Prints appeared predoittinantly in hold black and while and in tones of green.
 Silk prints appeared throughout the year, in "pretty'' rather than bizarre designs.
 Resist prints were :Also popular.
 Black, particularly in silk, returned as the loading basic.
-Fall prints were rich, vivid, and strange; Picasso blurs and greens, rids and oranges, odd browns, and black and white appeared in every fabric and most types of costume.
-Cashmere wool colors were bright, and spring and summer colors tinted winter-weight town-and-country clothes, Prominent were such out-of-season colors as pale green, sky blur, white, oyster, cream, dandelion yellow, and peppermint pink.
+Fall prints were rich, vivid, and strange; Picasso blurs and greens, rids and oranges, odd browns, and black and white appeared in every fabric :ren most types of costume.
+Cash-mere wool colors were bright, and spring and summer colors tinted winter-weight town-and-country clothes, Prominent were such out-of-season colors as pale green, sky blur, white, oyster, cream, dandelion yellow, and peppermint pink.

 Fabrics. ---American designers used fabric in new, exciting, and extravagant ways.
 Materials ranged from flat formal surfaces to lush piled yarns in a wild array of colors and patterns.
 Coats and suits for spring featured nubby textures, along with a variety of smooth-faced wools.
 Silk and wool Alaskine, usually a dressy fabric, was a daytime favorite.
 Four-ply black silk became as basic as black crepe or sheer wool for round-the-clock wear.
 The use of two patterns in one ensemble was featured in many collections; plaids were shown with prints and polka dots with stripes.
 The same pattern was often superimposed on printed silk chiffon over printed silk.